adammulligan/Enigma/README.md

 `$ rake`

 This will compile all the latex documents, compile and build a jar file and creates a neat distribution directory with all the things you would need to hand in a final year project on prime-number based cryptography.

+If you are not building from GitHub, rake will not work and you will have to use ant to build the jar file.